 9.14.
-Studentship Holder in receipt of other funding:
+Studentship Holder in Receipt of Other Funding:

-- (i) Where the recipient of a Travelling Doctoral Studentship is also in receipt of funding from other source(s), details should be included with the application, or where appropriate, made known in advance of the interview. - (ii) Prospective candidates must inform NUI of any existing funding or additional offers of funding throughout the duration of the application process. - (iii) Where the value of other funding is substantial, this may be considered by the Selection Panel when making recommendations to Senate for the awarding of a Travelling Doctoral Studentship.
+(i) Where a candidate is in receipt of funding from other source(s), details should be included with the application, or where appropriate, made known in advance of the interview.

+- (ii) Candidates must inform NUI of any existing funding or additional offers of funding throughout the duration of the application process. - (iii) Where the value of other funding held by a candidate is substantial, this may be considered by the Selection Panel when making recommendations to Senate for the awarding of a Travelling Doctoral Studentship. - (iv) Recipients of a Travelling Doctoral Studentship must inform NUI of any awards or bursaries obtained before or during the tenure of the Studentship.
+This information must also be recorded in the appropriate six-monthly reports from the supervisor.